 Tell a parent or call a doctor if you see worms in your feces or if you have abdominal pain or other symptoms that might suggest a tapeworm infection.
 You'll also want to call a doctor if you're showing signs of infection after traveling to a part of the world that doesn't have good sanitation.

 People with masses or lumps under the skin who develop a fever, headache, or any of the symptoms of cysticercosis need to call a doctor right away.
 If someone has seizures or trouble moving, walking, or talking, it's time for a trip to the emergency room.

 To diagnose a tapeworm infection, doctors usually examine a stool sample for tapeworm segments.
 Doctors may need to get a couple of samples because tapeworms don't always show up in every sample.

 Doctors can easily cure a tapeworm infection with prescription anti-parasite drugs.
 Often, just one dose is enough.

 Tapeworm infection isn't usually serious.
 Most people have no complications.
 But in a few rare cases, large tapeworms can block up a person's intestines, appendix, bile duct, or pancreatic duct.
 This can lead to things like appendicitis or inflamed gallbladder.
 They're no fun, but they can be treated.

-If someone gets hydrocephalus because of cysticercosis, doctors may put a shunt, or tube, in the person's head to drain excess fluid.
+If someone gets hydrocephalus because of cysticercosis, doctors may put a shunt, or tube, in the head to drain excess fluid.
 Surgeons will remove cysts if they pose a threat to the eyes, liver, lungs, heart, or other organs.

 You can protect yourself by always following these tips: